Two bills affecting New Jersey cannabis companies’ taxes and investment passed a legislative committee in the State House today.

 “Access to capital remains increasingly difficult notwithstanding the license opportunity increase here in New Jersey,” Johnson said.

-Johnson said it should be amended to expand the eligibility to include Social Equity applicants.
+Johnson said they should amend the bill and include Social Equity applicants.

 Social Equity applicants had two misdemeanors or one felony related to cannabis.